bpmutter/ben.perlmutter.io/_todo/project-todo.md

 * [ ] create GIFs for various projects (i don't think it's necessary for all)
   * [ ] RappaMappa

+### bugs
+* [ ] navbar bitmoji JS not working on blog post pages...
+  * note: there's an error in the console where it messes up the relative path
+* [ ] the avocado head photo is massive (7 MB), which gives really slow load time
+  * SLN: compress to 1MB or smthn like that

 ## Complete

 ## Looney Ideas
 * By the numbers page that displays data from my github/other sources
   * number of repos, lines per language, etc.
-  * information about the blog...number of posts, avg words per post, etc
+  * information about the blog...number of posts, avg words per post, etc.
+  * some version of this is def feasable, but not sure if there is data that could actually make this a good feature that i'd actually want to add
 * make everything (or at least some things) drag and drop